CSCfi/csc-user-guide/docs/support/tutorials/biojobs-on-puhti.md

 - **Hybrid parallel applications**
    - A job where each MPI task is allocated several cores.
 Each tasks then uses some other parallelization than MPI to do work.
-The most common strategy is for every MPI-task to launch multiple threads using OpenMP.
+The most common strategy is for every MPI task to launch multiple threads using OpenMP.
    - Quite rare in bioscience applications

 To find out what category your application belongs to, read the documentation.